sswam/allemande/snip/guide.md

 | <i class="bi-filter"></i> |  | Filter | Filter media in chat, see [nsfw/filters](/nsfw/filters), blocks some by default e.g. `flower, garden; -person -1girl -1boy -1other; !sunset red_rose`.
 From weak to strong binding: `;` means AND, `!` negates an expression, `,` means OR, spaces separate terms and mean AND, `-` negates one term, `_` stands for a space in a term.
 It uses case-insensitive substring matching, so "rose" will also match "Roses". |

+- The shared canvas (experimental) is already set up.
+Don't change its dimensions, which are set to the full screen size.
+The background is transparent to respect the user's theme, probably not white or black.
+You can clear to some other background color but only if needed.
+You can draw or draw in saturated colors or medium gray, which is visible in most themes, or use the --text CSS variable which definitely contrasts with the background.
+- Please use the TOP LEFT part of the canvas by default.
+Don't center in the canvas or try to fill the width or height unless requested.
+If you use another part it can be hard for the user to view it all.